alawatthe/MathLib/README.md

 ==========

 MathLib.js is a JavaScript Framework for mathematical computations.
-It can handle circles, complex numbers, lines, matrices, permutations, points, polynomials, sets, and vectors.
+It can handle circles, complex numbers, functions, lines, matrices, permutations, points, polynomials, sets, and vectors.

 Further it can parse Content MathML and write Content MathML, Presentation MathML and LaTeX.